microsoft/cloudsqlworkshop/cloudsqlworkshop/05_Deploy_AzureSQLMI/readme.md

 Connect to the Azure SQL Managed instance using a client and SQL tools.

-1. Deploy a *jumpbox* virtual machine in the same virtual network as the Azure SQL Managed Instance.
-A recommended method is to use this QuickStart guide at https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/connect-vm-instance-configure.
-Instructor led labs may use the VM deployed in Exercise 3.1.
-1. Use Remote Desktop to connect into the Virtual Machine.
+1. Use Remote Desktop to connect into the *jumpbox* Virtual Machine.
 If you already have an RDP file downloaded for the virtual machine you can use that.
 Otherwise use the following steps:
-    1. Use Remote Desktop to connect into the Virtual Machine.
     1. In the Azure Portal for your virtual machine select **Connect** from the left-hand menu.
     1. Under Native RDP click on **Select**.
     1. Scroll down to Download and open the RDP file and click on Download RDP file.